minigonche/no_parametrica_proj_1/README.md

-# Nonparametric Statistics: Project 1
+# Nonparametric Statistics:
+## Project 1 - Wilcoxon's Statistics

+This project runs a series of experients over the non parametric statistic: Wilcoxon signed rank statistic.

-This code correspondes to the slution of the first project of the course *Introduction to nonparametric statistics and resampling*, ofered at Universidad de Los Andes by Adolfo Quiroz on the first semester of 2017.
+This code correspondes to the solution of the first project of the course *Introduction to nonparametric statistics and resampling*, ofered at Universidad de Los Andes by Adolfo Quiroz on the first semester of 2017.

 This project was solved with: Paula Rodriguez.